tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   large value (75) for the *Relaxed Max Non-Ortho* option applied in the layer addition phase.

-* *Min Twist* defines a minimum allowed value for twist of cell faces.
+* *Min Triangle Twist* defines a minimum allowed value for twist of cell faces.

 .. note::

-  *Min Twist* is another important mesh quality parameter.
-A value close to one will produce flat faces, at the cost of worse snapping and decreased coverage of surface layers.
-A value close to zero allows twisted faces, which may cause numerical issues for solvers.
+  *Min Triangle Twist* is another important mesh quality parameter in practice.
+A value close to one will produce flat faces, at the cost of worse snapping.
+A value not close to one allows creation of twisted faces, which may cause numerical issues for solvers.
+The default value 0.6 allows for some twisting, so if the resulting mesh exhibits numerical issues, try to increase this value.
-  However, snapping and layer addition are improved.
-The default configuration for *Min Twist* uses a medium value for snapping phase and a low value for layer addition phase.

 The following Layer Addition Global Options are visible only if